skupperproject/skupper/cmd/bootstrap/README.md

 * Location where static links have been defined (when a `RouterAccess` is provided)
 * Location where the site bundle has been saved (if bundle strategy flag `-b` set)
-* Namespace, Site name, Platform, Version and path to the sources
+* Namespace, Site name, Platform, Version and path to the resources

 #### Site bundles